Top 5 Dangerous Ways to Store Your Passwords

 But before we begin:

 Avoid bad idea passwords and dangerous storage methods with TeamPassword.
-This advanced password manager features a selection of security features, including password encryption and two-step verification.
+This advanced password manager for teams features a selection of security features, including password encryption and two-step verification.
 Sign up for a free trial today.

 1. Email